HuzefaAbbasi/furniture-app/README.md

-Furn - A furniture app
+#Furn - A furniture e-commerce app

 Created a furniture e-commerce application UI in Flutter, featuring a user-friendly design for browsing and purchasing furniture items.